pegasystems/pega-helm-charts/charts/pega/README.md

 ### Pega RASP (Runtime Application Self-Protection)

-To enable the Pega RASP feature, set the 'rasp.enabled' in values.yaml to 'true' and specify the action using 'rasp.action' in values.yaml.
+For Pega Platform ’25 and later, you can improve security by enabling the Pega Runtime Application Self-Protection (RASP) feature, which detects and blocks security violations by taking advantage of information from inside the running software.
+To enable RASP, set the 'rasp.enabled' in values.yaml to 'true' and specify the action using 'rasp.action' in values.yaml.

-For exmaple:
+For example:
 ```yaml
   rasp:
     enabled: true
     action: ""
 ```
-Set the 'rasp.action' value to control how violations are handled
+Set the 'rasp.action' value to control how violations are handled:
 - Leave this field as an empty string (""), as shown in the example above, to let RASP automatically configure the default behavior internally.
-- To override the default action, provide one of the following allowed values
+- To override the default action, provide one of the following allowed values:

 Action value   | Description
 ---         | ---